colganmeanor/git_homework/thoughts.md

 * pratice coding to some degree every single day, to try and utilize the info being taught during the Mod 0 sessions.

 Shoutout to Vanessa Randall - an awesome friend who encouraged me to try coding, encouraged me to apply to Turing, and has been an awesome friend and supporter since I've met her.
 She's an awesome lady, and if you are fortunate enough to know her, you are better off for it.

+new thoughts
+new thought for line 13.

+just adding some new thoughts